reactiveui-un-framework-mvvm-para-net-basado-en-reactivex

 ReactiveUI, an MVVM framework for .NET based on ReactiveX

-Today we are going to see ReactiveUI, a powerful framework for implementing an MVVM pattern in .NET applications, based on the Observer-Observable pattern.
+Today we are going to look at ReactiveUI, a powerful framework for implementing the MVVM pattern in .NET applications, based on the Observable-Observer pattern.

-In the previous post we saw MVVM Light as a simple and non-intrusive alternative with the necessary tools to implement an MVVM pattern.
+In the previous post we saw MVVM Light as a simple and non-intrusive alternative with the necessary helpers to implement an MVVM pattern.

-This time we will see the powerful ReactiveUI, which more than a simple framework represents almost a change in philosophy when it comes to programming.
+This time we will look at the powerful ReactiveUI, which is more than just a framework it almost represents a change in philosophy when it comes to programming.

-ReactiveUI is available for WinForms applications (with somewhat limited features), WPF, UWP, and Xamarin Forms.
+ReactiveUI is available for WinForms (with somewhat limited functionality), WPF, UWP, and Xamarin Forms applications.
 It is Open Source and its code is available at this link.

 It must be said that ReactiveUI is a framework with a steep learning curve.
-In addition, the documentation is relatively scarce, and many of the tutorials refer to previous versions.
+Furthermore, the documentation is relatively scarce, and many tutorials refer to older versions.

-However, its enormous power makes it a really interesting framework to learn and incorporate into our projects.
-Let’s see some of the features of this interesting framework for .NET.
+Nevertheless, its enormous power makes it a really interesting framework to learn and incorporate into our projects.
+Let’s see some of the features of this interesting .NET framework.

 Why ReactiveUI?

-ReactiveUI is based on the well-known ReactiveX, a multilanguage library to facilitate asynchronous work and event management, based on the best of the Observer-Observable pattern, iterators, and functional programming.
+ReactiveUI is based on the well-known ReactiveX, a multi-language library to facilitate asynchronous work and event management, which is based on the best of the Observer-Observable pattern, iterators, and functional programming.

 ReactiveX bases its operation on the intensive use of Observables.
-An Observable is an object that emits notifications asynchronously and that are received by Observers or subscribers, according to a PubSub pattern.
+An Observable is an object that emits notifications asynchronously and which are received by Observers or subscribers, following a PubSub pattern.

-Observables represent a shift to a “Push” philosophy, as opposed to an iterator that represents a “Pull” philosophy.
-Thus, typically in an iterator, we traverse a collection performing actions on each element.
-On the contrary, when using an Observable, it emits notifications when appropriate, and Observers execute the actions.
+Observables represent a shift to a “Push” philosophy, as opposed to an iterator which represents a “Pull” philosophy.
+So, typically in an iterator we loop through a collection performing actions on each element.
+In contrast, when using an Observable, it emits notifications when appropriate, and the Observers execute the actions.

-In addition, they represent a better approach to a functional and declarative definition of software as opposed to the classic imperative definition.
+Furthermore, they represent a better approach to a functional and declarative software definition versus the classic imperative definition.
 Instead of ‘doing something’, we declare the relationships in the constructor.
-This has advantages, especially from the scalability and maintainability point of view.
+This has advantages, especially from the point of view of scalability and maintainability.

 Observables in ReactiveX